superhighfives/three-effectcomposer/README.md

   composer = new EffectComposer(renderer)
   composer.addPass(new RenderPass(scene, camera))

-  // Redraw with a shader
+  // Add shaders!
+Celebrate

+  // And draw to the screen
-  const effect = new ShaderPass(DotScreenShader)
+  var effect = new ShaderPass(CopyShader)
+  effect.renderToScreen = true
   composer.addPass(effect)

-  // And another shader, drawing to the screen at this point var effect = new ShaderPass(RGBShiftShader) effect.renderToScreen = true composer.addPass(effect)
 };